When is Debt Consolidation a Good Idea?

 You’re unable to pay down balances quickly

 Making minimum payments can be a slow, painful crawl.
-If you’re only paying the minimum payment, some debts might take years (and years and years2) to pay off, since the majority of your monthly payments go toward interest, not principal.
+If you’re only paying the minimum payment, some debts might take several years to pay off since most of your monthly payments go toward interest, not the principal balance.

-With a debt consolidation loan, you can pay off multiple high-interest debts, including high-interest credit cards, at once.
+With debt consolidation, you can combine multiple varying payments for multiple high-interest debts, including high-interest credit cards, into one predictable monthly payment.

-Be sure to address the spending habits that may have put you in a financial bind in the first place.
+But even once you have moved those balances to a debt consolidation loan, be sure to address the factors that may have put you in a financial bind in the first place.
 Are you living beyond your means?
 Impulse shopping online?
-Relying too heavily on credit cards?
-Start on a healthy road by creating a budget and sticking to it.
+Or maybe you just don’t have the savings to handle an emergency expense without relying on credit cards.
+Whatever the situation, start working toward greater stability by creating a budget and sticking to it.

 When debt consolidation might not be a good idea

-• The fees for your debt consolidation loan will eliminate all your potential savings
+The fees to consolidate debt may eliminate all your potential savings

 Debt consolidation is a good idea if it’s good for you